steveyen/gen-json-versions/data/phases.md

 - Handle currency fluctuations over time while maintaining historical accuracy

-The system can now support future international expansion by simply adding new locations with their respective currencies and exchange rates.
+The system can now support future international expansion by simply adding new locs with their respective currencies and exchange rates.

 ## Phase 8: Planning Enhancement